seanox/xml-micro-exchange-php/README.md

 [SERVER:HTTP:REF]
   ...
-  XMEX = /xmex/ > /xml-micro-exchange/service.php [A]
+  XMEX = /xmex > /xml-micro-exchange/service.php [A]
 ```
 Root can also be used.
 A context path is not required.

 ## Other HTTP servers
 Something like Apache HTTPD or Seanox Devwex.
+Alternatively, the script can be called directly and passed to XPath as a query
+string.

 # Changes (Change Log)